 available sample sets:

-yourself as to the terms of the license.
-Many sample sets, including
+inform yourself as to the terms of the license.
+Many sample

-achieved by individual owners.
-There are certainly many, however, who
+have been achieved by individual owners.
+There are certainly

 - purchase Hauptwerk license